adamsteer/f4g-oceania-pdal/workshop/1-thinking-in-pdal.md

 ## Writers

-As the name suggests, writers are a stage which writes out a `pointview` to a file, db or whatelse!
+As the name suggests, writers are a stage which writes out a `pointview` to a file, database or whatever!
 As for readers, PDAL includes a range of 'built in' writers, and others can be added or removed as plugins at build time.
 You can also write your own.

 Reference: https://pdal.io/stages/writers.html